 "My favorite part of teaching at CJDS is the close connections we foster with the students.
 We learn their comfort zones, their challenges and what makes them smile. "

-Middle School Math, Middle School Arts
+Middle School Math and Humanities, Middle School Arts

 B.A.
 History, Minor: Education - University of Illinois; M.A.
 History and Geopolitics, Literature - Northwestern University; Talmud & Theology - Pardes Institute Israel